2022 Campeonato Goiano: Format

 In the first stage, the 12 teams were drawn into two groups of six teams each.

 Each group was played on a home-and-away round-robin basis.
 The teams were ranked according to points.
 If tied on points, the following criteria would be used to determine the ranking: 1.
 Wins; 2.
 Goal difference; 3.
 Goals scored; 4.
 Head-to-head points (only between two teams) 5.
 Fewest red cards; 6.
 Fewest yellow cards; 7.
 Draw.
-This criteria (except 4) also was used to determine the overall performance in the final stages.
+These criteria (except 4) also were used to determine the overall performance in the final stages.

 The top four teams of each group advanced to the quarter-finals while the bottom team was relegated to 2023 Campeonato Goiano da Divisão de Acesso.

 The final stages were played on a home-and-away two-legged basis.
 For the semi-finals and finals the best overall performance team hosted the second leg.
 If the score was level, a penalty shoot-out would be used to determine the winners.

 Champions qualified for the 2023 Copa do Brasil and 2023 Copa Verde, while runners-up and third place only qualified for the 2023 Copa do Brasil.
 Top three teams not already qualified for 2023 Série A, Série B or Série C qualified for 2023 Campeonato Brasileiro Série D.